About us

 Where you distinguish between what’s in your control (thoughts, actions, attitudes) and what’s not (external events, other people’s actions.)

-If you focus on what you can’t control, e.g. whether people like you or not—you will end up socially anxious.
+If you focus on what you can’t control—like whether people like you or not—you will end up socially anxious.

 Catch yourself and just see it as something that ‘was.’